AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/task-information/task-tracking-mode.md

 ### Predecessor {#predecessor}

 Workfront estimates the Projected Completion Date of a task according to its predecessor relationship.
-The Progress Status of a task is&nbsp;determined based on this estimation.
-For example, Task B has a Duration of 1 Day and is scheduled to complete two days after its predecessor, Task A,&nbsp;which should take five days.
+The Progress Status of a task is determined based on this estimation.
+For example, Task B has a Duration of 1 Day and is scheduled to complete two days after its predecessor, Task A, which should take five days.
 A user then updates Task B to 50% complete, but the predecessor, Task A, has not yet started.
-Workfront&nbsp;schedules the dependent Task B for completion six days after the start date of the predecessor task, allowing 5 days for Task A and&nbsp;1 day for Task B.
+Workfront chedules the dependent Task B for completion six days after the start date of the predecessor task, allowing 5 days for Task A and 1 day for Task B.